 How does a Smart Lock work?

 When the internet is disconnected, the smart lock works like a traditional deadbolt.
-In simple words, you can use the physical key to unlock a smart lock.
-Some smart locks can still accept other keyless forms of authentication, such as passcode / pin, fingerprint / biometrics, without an internet connection.
+In simple words, you can use the physical key to unlock it.
+Some smart locks can still accept other keyless forms of authentication, such as passcode / pin and fingerprint / biometrics even without an internet connection.

 How do I install a Smart Lock?

 Before installing the smart lock, you would need to remove the old lock first.
 Start by unscrewing the nuts on the old deadbolt lock, then remove the lock assembly from the front side of the door.
 Finally, unscrew the deadbolt lock mechanism from inside the door frame.

 Take the deadbolt of your smart lock and slide it in the door frame.
 The deadbolt would have a mark “Top” etched on it.
 Make sure the “Top” print stays up.
 Adjust the deadbolt so that the three holes are in the center.
 Now screw the deadbolt in place.

 Insert the outdoor assembly piece.
 The thin bar on the piece should go through the middle hole of the deadbolt.
 Slide the wiring beneath the deadbolt hardware.
 Connect the wire to the interior assembly and screw it in place.

 Now insert the batteries.
 After you turn the smart lock on for the first time, it will lock and unlock itself a few times.
 This process is just to determine if the door is on the right or left side.
 Finish the installation process by setting the pin.

 If you are prone to forgetting or losing your home keys, then the smart lock is the perfect product for you.
 With a smart lock, you would not need to carry a physical key anymore.
 These smart locks provide special convenience to elderly and disabled people who find unlocking the traditional lock difficult.
 With the smart lock, people who are disabled can access the door quickly.